 \section{Conclusion}

-We proposed two provable, efficient and adaptive negative sampling schemes for neural networks with extreme number of classes.
-Our method samples negative classes in constant time, while adapts to the continuous change of the input, true class and network parameters.
-We efficiently implemented our algorithm on CPU in C++ and benchmarked it against standard TensorFlow implementation of six baselines on GPU.
-Our method on CPU outperforms almost all the TensorFlow baselines on GPU with significant margin on three datasets.
+We proposed two efficient and adaptive negative sampling schemes for neural networks with an extremely large number of output nodes.
+To the best of our knowledge, our proposed algorithm is the first negative sampling method that samples negative classes in near-constant time, while adapts to the continuous change of the input, true class, and network parameters.
+We efficiently implemented our algorithm on CPU in C++ and benchmarked it against standard TensorFlow implementation of five baselines on GPU.
+Our method on CPU outperforms all the TensorFlow baselines on NVIDIA GPU with a significant margin on four datasets.